2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 https://planb.network/tutorials/node/bitcoin/umbrel-8b0e3b5b-d3cf-4a1e-8bb8-1ad2db4dd848

 As mentioned in the previous section, I chose to run this tutorial on a small refurbished PC that I found at a good price: a *Lenovo ThinkCentre M900 Tiny* equipped with an Intel Core i7 processor and 16 GB RAM.
 This is a very comfortable configuration for running Umbrel, especially for a Bitcoin node.
 However, I chose this configuration because I want to install a Lightning node and other more demanding applications later on.
 I've also added a 2TB SSD to my ThinkCentre to retain the full Blockchain and still have a comfortable margin.
-With this configuration, the total cost is €270, all-inclusive.
+With this configuration, the total cost is €270, inclusive of all expenses.

 ![Image](assets/fr/001.webp)